commonknowledge/join/readme.md

 4. On success, the React application is sent a JSON response.
 The user is redirected to a success page.
 This page can be any page on the WordPress site.
 This is setup when the "Join Form Fullscreen Takeover" block is setup.
 5. All done!

-## WordPress Blocks Included
+## WordPress Blocks included

-These WordPress blocks form the basis of the current main way of [joining The Green Party](https://join.greenparty.org.uk/).
+These [WordPress blocks](https://wordpress.org/support/article/blocks/) form the basis of the current main way of [joining The Green Party](https://join.greenparty.org.uk/).

 They are designed to have the copy changed - nothing is hard coded.
 This is intended to allow the copy to be iterated to improve the performance of this landing page.